NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

     <img
         alt="Fetching dynamic page parts with a separate request" src="/blog/web-frontend-performance/cache-static-parts.svg"
-        width="1000"
+        width="1125"
+        height="450"
     />
     <figcaption>
         <p>
             <a href="#figure-cache-static-parts">Fetching dynamic page parts with a separate request:</a> In this example, the client requests a page and receives a response from a shared cache.
 The page includes a script that fetches the dynamic parts of the page using a second request.
-This second request reaches the server, which responds with a non-cacheable response.
+This second request reaches the server, which responds with a non-publicly-cacheable response.
 The client requests the page again.
 This time, it is loaded directly from its local cache, and a second request is sent to retrieve the dynamic parts from the server.
         </p>
     </figcaption>
 </figure>